 According to the CDC, the percentage of adults (aged 18–64) with employer provided health coverage who enrolled in an HDHP increased from 26.3% in 2011 to 39.3% in 2016.

-Are high deductible health plans keeping people from getting needed care?
+Do high deductible health plans keep people from getting needed care?

 The simple answer is yes.
 Some of the research findings:

 - According to a 2020 report by the Physicians Advocacy Institute, 80% of doctors state that patients refuse or delay care care due to the cost, and 79% believe HDHPs are the cause of these financial concerns.

 - A CDC report states that in 2016, 9.2% of those with an HDHP did not get care, or delayed care, due to cost, as compared to 5.2% of those with a traditional plan (among adults aged 18–64 with private insurance).